gardener/landscaper/docs/guided-tour/README.md

 > Descriptors [Version 3](https://ocm.software/docs/component-descriptors/version-3/) (also known as _OCM Component
 > Descriptors_) additionally to [Version 2](https://ocm.software/docs/component-descriptors/version-2/) (also known as
 > Cnudie Component Descriptors).**
->
-> The affected examples were complemented accordingly to consider both variants!

 ## A Hello World Example